 Posts tagged "NEC PC-6001/PC-6601 series"

 An inexpensive 8-bit home computer series made by NEC after the success of the PC-8001.
+One of my favourite computers, you’ll be seeing a lot of projects for these.

 A PC-6001mkII keyboard replacement